ome/ome2024-ngff-challenge/README.md

 application will fail with:

 ```
 No license set.
-Choose on of the Creative Commons license (e.g., `--cc-by`) or skip RO-Crate creation (`--rocrate-skip`)
+Choose one of the Creative Commons license (e.g., `--cc-by`) or skip RO-Crate creation (`--rocrate-skip`)
 ```

 #### Licenses

 There are a number of other license options to choose from.
 We suggest one of:

-- `--cc-by` credit must be give to the creator
+- `--cc-by` credit must be given to the creator
 - `--cc0`: Add your data to the public domain

 Alternatively, you can choose your own license, e.g.,